vegantransistor/BoschSmartHome/P3/README.md

 ## Reponsible Disclosure

 The results of this work have been shared with Bosch PSIRT (2021-11-25).
+A fix has been implemented.